Particular/docs.particular.net/tutorials/monitoring/2-setting-up-environment/index.md

 The listing for the Monitoring instance includes a URL link.
 This URL will be needed when installing ServicePulse below.

 NOTE: Creating the Monitoring instance will also create the monitoring queue if it did not already exist.
-By default this queue is called Particular.Monitoring.
+By default this queue is called _Particular.Monitoring_.